-Anti-microbial properties: It is proven that bamboo has natural anti-microbial function, so you don’t have to worry about bamboo kitchenware collecting bacteria or germs.
+Anti-microbial properties: It is proven that bamboo has a natural anti-microbial function, so you don’t have to worry about bamboo kitchenware collecting bacteria or germs.

 Environmentally friendly: Bamboo is a fast-growing plant and a highly renewable resource.
 Bamboo utensils are biodegradable, recyclable, and environmentally sustainable products.

 Not dishwasher safe: You need to wash them by hand using soapy water and should avoid soaking them in water for longer periods.
-Coating them with a food safe oil occasionally helps maintain their shape and luster.
+Coating them with a food-safe oil occasionally helps maintain their shape and luster.